katherinel/catapault/README.md

 ## What I would improve

+**Simultaneously creating breed + tags:** I debated whether or not to include the ability to POST a breed while simultaneously allowing you to find existing or create new tags from passed-in label strings in the attributes.
+There have been (long discussions)[https://github.com/json-api/json-api/issues/795] about this and I ultimately decided that instead of hacking the format and making really weird controllers I would stick to the requirement that tags must exist before they can be assigned to a breed.

-*Testing:* I would like to take the time to get more into the unit tests.
+**Testing:** I would like to take the time to get more into the unit tests.
 Particularly the active_model_serializer custom methods could use coverage.
 I did learn how to write a serializer unit test for this project, which is cool.